 If you have a dollhouse, or just like making tiny things, I’ve created some printable PDFs with cute artwork you can use.
 They’re at 1/12 scale but you can print them bigger or smaller (don’t ask me to do the maths!).
-There’s a free printable with a few options for The Super Cute Book of Kawaii and our website – including the exact sizes to replace items in the kit I made – and a paid set that also adds character posters, rugs, wallpaper patterns and more.
+Download the printable from Ko-Fi (and consider adding a donation to support SCK) with a few options for The Super Cute Book of Kawaii and our website – including the exact sizes to replace items in the kit I made.
+I also have a bigger paid set that adds character posters, rugs, wallpaper patterns and more.
 The small charge is to cover my time and protect my artwork.
 If you use either, please credit me and tag @sckawaii so we can see your pics!

 Dollhouse kit was paid for partly by a gift card I received from Etsy but this is not a sponsored post.

 Marceline is the co-founder and editor of Super Cute Kawaii and author of The Super Cute Book of Kawaii.
 She also designs cute character goods as Asking For Trouble.
 Having visited Japan five times, Marceline is enormously inspired by all things Japanese and especially loves bunnies, space and any kind of food object with a happy face.